How Do You Get Rid Of The Coffee Jitters?

-When you have overdone the caffeine intake here are some tips on how to stop coffee jitters from taking control.
+When you have overdone the caffeine intake – how do you get rid of the coffee jitters?
+Here are some tips on how to stop coffee jitters from taking control.

 Coffee is the most common and widely consumed beverage worldwide.